isomerpages/moe-yijcopenhouse/_academic-subjects/Our Subjects.md

 <label for="accordion5">Mother Tongue</label>
 <div>
 <p>
-You may view the FAQ sheet for Mother Tongue Languages here: <a href="link">MTL FAQs 2023</a>
+You may view the FAQ sheet for Mother Tongue Languages here: <a href="/files/MTL%20FAQs%202023.pdf">MTL FAQs 2023</a>
 </p>
 </div>
 </li>